veertuinc/anklet/README.md

 | ANKLET_METRICS_DATABASE_USER | User to use (ex: "") |
 | ANKLET_METRICS_DATABASE_PASSWORD | Password to use (ex: "") |

+#### Docker / Containers

+Docker images are available at [veertu/anklet](https://hub.docker.com/r/veertu/anklet).
+[You can find the example docker-compose file in the `docker` directory.](https://github.com/veertuinc/anklet/blob/main/docker/docker-compose.yml)

-An example response of each format is as follows:
+Finally, here are the example responses of each format:

 #### JSON